-Western Villages sits in the west of the Granton Waterfront with views towards the Firth of Forth.
-Proposals for the 3.2ha site have been developed in partnership with Cooper Cromar and comprise 444 flats in a mix of one, two and three bedrooms.
-The masterplan approach seeks to integrate with existing residential development to the south and maximise views of the sea to the north with a series of five blocks reaching 6 storeys that are positioned around a series of inter-connected courtyards, ample amenity and green space as well as various pedestrian and cycle routes flow through the development to promote wider connectivity along the waterfront.
+The masterplan approach seeks to integrate with existing residential development to the south and maximise views of the sea to the north with a series of five blocks reaching 6 storeys that are positioned around a series of inter-connected courtyards and ample amenity and green space.
+Various pedestrian and cycle routes flow through the development to promote wider connectivity along the waterfront.